Biking Across Kansas Twitter Flickr

 There's always something to look at or explore.
 One of the best parts of BAK is getting away from the rest of the world and exploring the out of the way places that still exist on the backroads and byways of Kansas.
 If you're lucky enough to find one along the way, an old-fashioned soda fountain is just the thing for a hot afternoon.
 Or, if history's your thing, there's usually some kind of interesting historical marker popping up in the least expected places.

 At the end of the day, BAK cyclists stay in small towns along the way.
-Local high school gymnasiums and schoolgrounds serve as a place for tired riders to shower, repair their bikes, eat and sleep.
-All the cyclists' gear is carried from town to town by trucks, so riders can bring sleeping bags and several changes of clothing.
-While some people bring tents and camp out, most prefer to spread out their sleeping bags and stay inside the gymnasiums.
+Local high school gymnasiums and school grounds serve as a place for tired riders to shower, repair their bikes, eat and sleep.
+All the cyclists' gear is carried from town to town by trucks, so riders bring sleeping bags and several changes of clothing.
+About half of the participants bring tents and camp out while the other half prefer to spread out their sleeping bags and inside the gymnasiums.

 By the end of the week, riders have made new friends and had great adventures along the way.
-There's always a few sore muscles, but that's soon forgotten once they cross the Missouri line.
+There are always a few sore muscles, but they are soon forgotten once riders cross the Missouri line.
 What's important is that they finished the challenge and had a great time doing it.